 This manual addresses the AAUW Board of Directors’ policies and responsibilities.

-Learn More About Joining AAUW's Board
+Learn More about Joining Our Board

 AAUW Elected and Appointed Board Positions

 The board of directors of the American Association of University Women (AAUW) provides strategic leadership and fiduciary oversight for the organization.
 Board members share a passion for AAUW’s mission of advancing equity for women and girls through research, education and advocacy.